ljocha/chicken-and-egg/README.md

 # Chicken and egg in molecular metadynamics

-This repo contains a sequence of Jupyter notebooks to generate random landmarks of a protein strucure, derive appropriate collective variables, and run metadynamics simulation of the protein unfolding-folding.
+This repo contains a Jupyter notebook to generate random landmarks of a protein strucure, derive appropriate collective variables, and run metadynamics simulation of the protein unfolding-folding.

 The notebooks must be run in a Docker container with all the Python dependencies and prebuilt Gromacs + Plumed.
 Dockerfile defining such container is provided (based on publicly available ljocha/gromacs).